The Pros and Cons of using Java?

 Enterprise Application Development

-Java provides one of the best resources for building enterprise-grade applications.
-In large scale projects with long timelines, the source code undergoes a lot of modifications that can be easily done in Java.
+Java programming offers one of the best resources for building enterprise-grade applications.
+In large scale projects with long timelines, the source code undergoes a lot of modifications which can be easily done during Java programming sprints.
 It supports millions of libraries, which act as the foundation for any application.
 This allows for wider developmental options to create functions.
 Java can be easily integrated with the majority of hosting platforms and is relatively cheaper to maintain as it is machine-independent and can be run on any type of server.
 Being in the market for so long, it has a wide online community to exchange ideas with.

 A general notion surrounding Java is that it is secure which is not true.
 It is not inherently secure, but some of its characteristics do not allow common security flaws to emerge as easily.
 For instance, unlike C, Java doesn’t have pointers.
 Pointers are objects that contain memory addresses.
 If an unwanted actor/hacker gains access to such a pointer, they could exploit the loophole and cause immeasurable damage.
 The Security Manager feature of Java allows the applications to be run in a “Sandbox” environment.
 It ensures that the system supporting the application stays safe.

 When it comes to technology, there is no perfection to be gained, but the only improvement.
-Java, like other programming languages, has a few bugs (pun intended) that might cause a degree of irritation in tech-rationalists.
+Java has cons, like other programming languages, a few bugs (pun intended) that might cause a degree of irritation in tech-rationalists.
 Moving forward in our discussion of pros and cons of java programming language, let us now understand what its major loopholes are:

 Java SE 14 is the latest version release of the language as of writing.
 Before that, it was Java SE 11.0.7. simply called Java (LTS).
 Using Java itself is free, wherein Oracle offers short-term support to organizations.
 Beginning with Java 11, Oracle offers types of JDKs, one is the open-source variant a.k.a.
 OpenJDK and the other is the commercial-grade Oracle JDK that is licensed.
 Oracle supports OpenJDK for six months.
-If customers want to use Java for free along with long-term support, they have to opt for an open-source variant from a different vendor such as IBM, Red Hat, AWS, or Azul.
+If customers want to use Java for free along with long-term support, they have to opt for an open-source variant from a different vendor such as IBM, Red Hat, AWS or Azul.
 Yet, being finicky, if a business decides to stick to Oracle, then they must evaluate the expenditure to be incurred in the long-run.
 This is one the major disadvantages of Java.